 SEA PEACE RURAL MASTERPLAN

-A series of dams and water features were created throughout the property, primarily as water access for garden establishment as well as design interest and wildlife habitat.
+A series of dams and water features were created throughout the property, primarily as water access for garden establishment as well as for design interest and wildlife habitat.

-This garden was featured in PLANTING DREAMS, GRAND GARDEN DESIGNS
+This garden was featured in PLANTING DREAMS, GRAND GARDEN DESIGNS,

 a photographic exhibition of contemporary garden design at the STATE LIBRARY OF NSW

 Location: Ewingsdale, Byron Bay NSW